hattori-lab/SACRA/README.md

     - `XX` : Minimum length of alignment start/end position from putative chimeric position (default: 50bp).
 For obtaining the CARs, the alignments which have an alignment start and end position distant by this threshold or more from the putative chimeric position are detected as CARs.
     - `XX` : Alignment identity threshold (default: 75%).

 ## STEP 4.
-Split the putative chimeric positions with PC ratio higher than threshold.
+Split chimeras at the chimeric positions.
 Finally, SACRA split the chimeras at the putative chimeric positions detected by STEP 3.

 - The options for using this step is below.